noodlemctwoodle/homeassistant/.github/wiki/guides/ha-core/HomeAssistant_Monitoting.md

 ```
 This sensor will check once an hour for new version.
 Adjust ‘scan_interval’ to change this time frame.
 The interval is in seconds.
 (3600 seconds = 60 minutes = 1 hour)

-You need to change "{{ value_json.info.default }}" to match your build type.
+You need to change "{{ value_json.homeassistant.default }}" to match your build type.
 The json output showing all the options is below.

 ```JSON